Insidiae/perpetual-testing-initiative/Round 1/log.md

 **Thoughts:** Not bad for my first workshop!
 The design tokens provided in the starter files eliminated most of the guesswork and I can pretty much eyeball my design implementation with little adjustment when comparing against the solution.

 **Link to work:** [Workshop 1: Huckleberry Agency Website](https://github.com/Insidiae/huckleberry)

+### Day 28: Wednesday, March 9th, 2022

+**Today's Progress**: Finished the Module 2 lessons in CSS for Javascript Developers.

+**Thoughts:** Pretty chill session today.
+The course platform's puzzle minigames are a great change of pace and is a more fun approach for demonstrating the topics presented in the course.

+**Link to work:** N/A, all progress was done through the course platform!